Don1Geilo/ProjektWallenstein/README.md

 is available the engine uses the multilingual `cardiffnlp/twitter-xlm-roberta-base-sentiment` model to obtain probabilities for negative, neutral and positive labels.
-If `transformers` or its dependencies are missing, the system falls back to NLTK's VADER lexicon, which is downloaded automatically when needed.
+If `transformers` or its dependencies are missing, the system falls back to NLTK's VADER lexicon.
+The lexicon downloads automatically when online; to prepare an offline environment run `python -c "import nltk; nltk.download('vader_lexicon')"` ahead of time.

 Simple keyword boosts adjust the score (`+0.2` for "long"/"call", `-0.2` for "short"/"put" with a cap of ±0.4).
 Each post receives a weight of